East Iceland Guide

 Seydisfjordur offers a smaller but characterful selection of places to stay, from the Hotel Aldan in renovated heritage buildings to cozy guesthouses and a well-run campsite by the river.
 Staying overnight here lets you experience the town after the day-trippers leave, when the fjord falls quiet and the light turns soft on the mountains.

 Camping is available at multiple sites throughout East Iceland, including in Egilsstadir, Seydisfjordur, Hallormsstadaskogur, and several fjord towns.
-Facilities range from basic to comfortable.
 The campsite at Hallormsstadaskogur, set among the trees beside the lake, is particularly pleasant and one of the best camping spots in Iceland.

 When to Visit

 Summer, from June through August, is the prime season for East Iceland.
 All roads are open, the weather is at its mildest, daylight is nearly continuous in June, and services throughout the fjord towns operate at full capacity.
-July is the warmest month, with average temperatures around 10-12 degrees Celsius -- warm by Icelandic standards but still requiring layers.
+July is the warmest month, with average temperatures around 10–12 degrees Celsius.

 Winter in East Iceland is a serious proposition.
 The mountain pass to Seydisfjordur (Route 93) can close for days during storms.
-The Ring Road itself is maintained but ice and snow make driving slow and demanding.
-Short days and limited services mean careful planning is essential.
 On the other hand, the Eastfjords in winter are hauntingly beautiful, with snow-covered mountains, frozen waterfalls, and a chance to see reindeer at lower elevations.

 Navigate Safely with SkyRoad